 - 1 teaspoon sesame oil

-- Line a sheet pan with parchment paper or foil.
-If you use foil, spray it lightly with baking spray or rub with a bit of oil.
+Line a sheet pan with parchment paper or foil.
+If you use foil, spray it lightly with baking spray or rub it with a bit of oil.
 If using parchment, use a large enough piece so that the sides extend slightly over the edges of the pan.

 Combine the ground beef, scallions, bell pepper, ginger, garlic, panko, egg, Gochujang and kosher salt in a large bowl.
 Using your hands, mix until combined but don’t overwork the meat mixture.

 Using an ice cream scoop or spoon, scoop into approximately 3 tablespoon size portions.
 With slightly wet hands, roll the scoops of meat into balls with the palm of your hand.
 Arrange them on the prepared baking sheet.
 Refrigerate the meatballs (covered with plastic wrap) for 30 minutes (or up to 8 hours).
 You can also freeze the meatballs at this point.

 Preheat the oven to 425˚F with a rack positioned near the top of the oven.